 Curious about the data collected by our SpringsWatch volunteers?
-Click on the photos below to learn more about each SpringsWatch group, or check out our SpringsWatch Dashboards!
-Each Dashboard includes a map of the SpringsWatch stations, summaries of the data collected by each SpringsWatch program, photos, and downloadable data.
+Click on the photos below to learn more about each SpringsWatch group and check out our SpringsWatch Dashboards!
+Each Dashboard includes a map of the SpringsWatch stations, summaries of the data collected by each SpringsWatch program, and downloadable data!

 Springswatch volunteer application form